 6 1 6 speedball stopwatch stopwatch

 The following information is required to analyze cued recall data with the corresponding column name in this example in parentheses: a unique identifier for each participant (Sub.ID), a participant response column (Answer), and a unique identifier for each tested item (e.g., such as a trial number, Trial_num).
 Additionally, this function requires an answer key containing the correct responses and a unique identifier for each key item; however, these columns can either be stored as part of the input data or may be stored in a separate dataframe.
-The cued recall dataframe may contain additional columns (e.g., columns denoting experimental conditions) that can be used to group the output.
-These columns must be between subjects’ values to be included in the output, with a one to one match between participant identifier and column information.
+The cued-recall dataframe may contain additional columns (e.g., columns denoting experimental conditions) that can be used to group the output.
+These columns must be between-subject values to be included in the output, with a one-to-one match between participant identifier and column information.
 Because scoring is case sensitive, the response and answer key columns will need to be checked for case discrepancies.
 For simplicity, we suggest converting both the answer key and response columns to lowercase before scoring the data.

 > cued_recall_manuscript$Target <- tolower(cued_recall_manuscript$Target)